-Anthony G. Van Schaick (59), Vice President and Treasurer
+Anthony G. Van Schaick (60), Vice President and Treasurer

 Mr. Van Schaick has served as Vice President and Treasurer since October 2002.
-He previously served as President and CEO, Lockheed Martin Investment Management Company from 1997-2002.
-He also served as Senior Vice President and CFO, John Wieland Homes, Inc. 1995-1997; Vice President, Group Business Operations, Lockheed Corporation, 1992-1995; and Vice President and Treasurer, Lockheed Corporation, 1985-1992.
+He previously served as President and Chief Executive Officer, Lockheed Martin Investment Management Company from 1997 to October 2002.
+He also served as Senior Vice President and Chief Financial Officer, John Wieland Homes, Inc. from 1995 to 1997; Vice President, Group Business Operations, Lockheed Corporation, from 1992 to 1995; and Vice President and Treasurer, Lockheed Corporation, from 1985 to 1992.